These days, figuring out where to buy a ukulele can be just as tricky as figuring out which ukulele to buy.

 I’m a proponent of supporting local music stores, but I can appreciate why many people choose to shop online these days.

-Many people don’t live near a good local music store, and even good local music stores often don’t have a large selection of ukuleles.
-Shopping online is often easier and more convenient, and the Internet to mention the Internet provides great access to information and reviews.
+Some people don’t live near a good local music store, and even good local music stores often don’t have a large selection of ukuleles.
+Shopping online can be easier and more convenient, not to mention that the internet provides great access to information and reviews.

 Tons of Information

-As I’m sure you’ve learned, the Internet brimming over with articles, reviews, and guides.
-This can be great for people who really like to dig in and research the heck out of their purchases, but a bit less great for folks who just want to find a quality product and worry about other things.
+This can be great for people who really like to dig in and research the heck out of their purchases, but it might be a little overwhelming for folks who just want to find a quality product and worry about other things.

 Are Ukes Cheaper Online?